Struct frame_system::limits::BlockWeights [−][src]

 | #| `base_block` |###|

-It should be obvious now that it’s possible for one class to reach it’s limit (say Normal
+|NOM| |NOM|It should be obvious now that it’s possible for one class to reach it’s limit (say Normal),

-while the block has still capacity to process more transactions (max_block
+while the block has still capacity to process more transactions (max_block not reached,

-transactions can still go in).
-Setting max_total
+Operational transactions can still go in).
+Setting max_total to None disables the

 per-class limit.
-This is generally highly recommended for Mandatory
+This is generally highly recommended for Mandatory dispatch class, while it

-class and should only be done with extra care and consideration.
+can be dangerous for Normal class and should only be done with extra care and consideration.

 Often it’s desirable for some class of transactions to be added to the block despite it being

 full.
-For instance one might want to prevent high-priority Normal
+For instance one might want to prevent high-priority Normal transactions from pushing

 for given class.